Homemade Pumpkin Puree

 Is it better to boil or roast pumpkin for puree?

-While you can boil pumpkin, I believe that roasting gives the best, full flavors since it allows the natural sugars to caramelize.
+While you can boil pumpkin, I believe that roasting gives the best, full flavors since it allows the natural sugars to caramelize and reduces the amount of water.

 Can you puree a pumpkin without a food processor?